elastic/logstash-docs-md/docs/lsr/plugins-inputs-salesforce.md

 * Value type is [string](value-types.md#string)
 * Default value is `""`

-These options will be added to the WHERE clause in the SOQL statement.
-Additional fields can be filtered on by adding field1 = value1 AND field2 = value2 AND…​
+These options will be added to the `WHERE` clause in the SOQL statement.
+Additional fields can be filtered on by adding `field1 = value1 AND field2 = value2 AND...​`.

 ### `sfdc_instance_url` [plugins-inputs-salesforce-sfdc_instance_url]